What Happens in the Brain When Anxiety Hits

-To better understand this process involving anxiety and the brain, let us first discuss some important parts and functions of the nervous system.
+To better understand this process involving anxiety and the brain, let us first discuss some critical parts and functions of the nervous system.

 The nervous system is a major system of the human body that is responsible for controlling all human functions.
 It works to analyze incoming stimuli and to assimilate internal and external responses.
 This system is divided into two sections which are: the central nervous system (CNS), which consists of the brain and the spinal cord, and the peripheral nervous system (PNS), which is composed of sensory receptors that bring information into the CNS and motor nerves that carry information away from the CNS to facilitate a response to a stimulus.

-This autonomic nervous system also has two parts: the sympathetic nervous system, which is activated during emergency situations; and the parasympathetic nervous system, which is inhibited during emergency situations.
+This autonomic nervous system also has two parts: the sympathetic nervous system, which activates during emergencies, and the parasympathetic nervous system, which is inhibited during emergencies.

-The structural unit of the nervous system is called neuron or nerve cell.
-These billions of neurons are organized to allow coordinated movement, to easily respond to internal and external stimuli, to allow learning and thinking and to recognize various sensations.
+The structural unit of the nervous system is called a neuron or nerve cell.
+These billions of neurons are organized to allow coordinated movement, to easily respond to internal and external stimuli, to enable learning and thinking, and to recognize various sensations.
 These neurons operate through the use of electrical impulses and chemical messengers to transmit information throughout the body.

 These electrical impulses are called action potentials.
 Nerve membranes send messages to nearby neurons via this electrical system.
 This electrical impulse comes to a halt when the action potential reaches the end of an axon.
 Then, chemical messengers or neurotransmitters take their place in the transmission of information from two nerve cells or between a nerve and a gland.

-Several neurotransmitters that play an important role during anxiety activity include:
+Several neurotransmitters that play an essential role during anxiety activity include:

-1. Serotonin, which is found in the emotional part of the brain called the limbic system, is important for sleep and arousal as well as in preventing anxiety and depression.
+1. Serotonin, found in the emotional part of the brain called the limbic system, is vital for sleep and arousal as well as in preventing anxiety and depression.